 In 2008 we came back to the United States on a trip.
 One really cool part was taking the helicopter from JFK to Manhattan at night.

 During that trip we spent three weeks driving from New York to San Francisco and during that trip I fell in love with America all over again and got homesick.
-Not long later we moved back to the United States and shortly thereafter I started to spend my time helping people for free with debt problems through the GetOutOfDebt.org site.
+Not long later we moved back to the United States and shortly afterwards I started to spend my time helping people for free with debt problems through the GetOutOfDebt.org site.

 I think testimonials speak louder than any words I could write and for me they are more important.
 If you’d like to read some about me, click here.